chen-bowen/chen-bowen/README.md

 # Hi, I'm Bowen 👋

-I'm a Machine Learning Engineer based in Toronto, Canada, focused on taking models from notebooks to **production** – especially in recommendation systems, search, and LLM-powered applications.
+I'm a Machine Learning Engineer based in Toronto, Canada, focused on taking models from research to **production** – especially in recommendation systems, search, and LLM-powered applications.
 I care about clean infrastructure, observability, and building systems that are reliable and maintainable.

 - 🔭 Currently working on:
   - Two-tower recommendation systems (from training → deployment → monitoring)